JamieBradders/gatsby-theme-user-base/README.md

 The theme is equipped with a Provider that will give you a central store for persisting a Userbase session across pages.
 The theme will also provide you with a handful of utility methods that makes handling Userbase requests a little bit easier for you.

-For example, let's assume you wanted to create a submission callback function that will let a user log into their account.
+For example, let's assume you want to create a submission callback function that will let a user log into their account.

 ```jsx
 import { navigate } from 'gatsby'